AMID

 Design Thinking & Decisions

-The primary focus of the design was to structure complex information clearly while using interactive 3D elements to support understanding.
+The main design goal was to structure complex information clearly while using interactive 3D elements to support understanding.
 Rather than relying on text-heavy explanations, the interface combines a minimal content structure with visuals that help communicate abstract ideas more intuitively.

 Orb Model